Ice rink: Hungary

 In Austria-Hungary, the first artificial ice skating rink opened in 1870 in The City Park of Budapest, which is still in operation to this day and is considered one of the largest in Europe.

 Germany

-In Germany, the first ice skating rink opened in 1882 in Frankfurt during a patent exhibition.
+In Germany, the first skating rink opened in 1882 in Frankfurt during a patent exhibition.
 It covered 520 m2 and operated for two months; the refrigeration system was designed by Jahre Linde, and was probably the first skating rink where ammonia was used as a refrigerant.
 Ten years later, a larger rink was permanently installed on the same site.